 Eat, Drink, and Listen to Live Music in Five Points

 At the intersection of Highland Park and the University of Alabama at Birmingham, this lively neighborhood is home to some of the city's best restaurants and live music venues.
 For a fancy night out, try Highlands Bar & Grill, from James Beard award-winning chef/owner Frank Stitt (the desserts are stellar, too—pastry chef Dolester Miles is also a James Beard winner), or Hot and Hot Fish Club, which serves Gulf-inspired seafood and Cajun fare.
 For a more casual meal, opt for the Five Points outpost of Dreamland BBQ for hickory-smoked pork ribs doused in the restaurant's signature vinegar sauce.
-Enjoy live music or a round of billiards at Marty's PM, or wind down with daiquiris at 3000 Bar.
+Enjoy live music or a round of billiards at Marty's PM, a local nightlife staple.

 Explore the Natural World at the McWane Science Center

 This downtown museum, housed in a former Loveman's department store, is a perfect destination for budding scientists and naturalists.
 Watch a film in the city's only IMAX Dome Theater, explore interactive, hands-on exhibits ranging from live animals to Alabama dinosaurs to bubble making.
 The museum's lower level is a dedicated aquarium with more than 50 species of aquatic life and a touch tank with small sharks, stingrays, and other water creatures.